silverwind/droppy/README.md

 Returns a object `{onRequest, setupWebSocket}`.

+### Working with other websocket servers

+To use droppy in a server that uses other websocket applications on the same port you can pass `false` to `setupWebSocket` instead of a server object.
+The function will return a websocket server object that you can use like normal in your application.
+See [documentation for the ws npm package](https://www.npmjs.com/package/ws#multiple-servers-sharing-a-single-https-server) for more information.

 ## Downloading from the command line
 To download shared links with `curl` and `wget` to the correct filename:
 ````sh